-- The safe use of the internet and technology - o Keeping personal information private - How to recognise unacceptable behaviour online - \circ How to report any incidents of cyber-bullying, ensuring pupils are encouraged to do so, including where they are a witness rather than a victim
+- The safe use of the internet and technology - Keeping personal information private - How to recognise unacceptable behaviour online - o How to report any incidents of cyber-bullying, ensuring pupils are encouraged to do so, including where they are a witness rather than a victim

-Train staff, as part of their induction, on safe internet use and online safeguarding issues including cyber- bullying and the risks of online radicalisation.
-All staff members will receive refresher training at least once each academic year
+Train staff, as part of their induction, on safe internet use and online safeguarding issues including cyber-bullying and the risks of online radicalisation.
+All staff members will receive refresher training at least once each academic year o Staff are allowed to bring their personal phones to school for their own use, but will limit such use to non-contact time when pupils are not present

 Educate parents/carers about online safety via our website, communications sent directly to them and during parents' evenings.
-We will also share clear procedures with them so they know how to raise concerns about online safety
+We will also share clear procedures with them so they know how to raise concerns about online safety.